google/graphicsfuzz/docs/glsl-reduce.md

 glsl-reduce requires two arguments:

+TODO: Add citation to creduce.

 * a *shader job*: a path to a `.json` file representing the shader or shaders of interest
 * an *interestingness test*: a path to an executable script encoding the properties a shader job must satisfy to be deemed interesting.

+TODO: Say the .json file allows you to store metadata if you want.
+In the future, could describe the names of the shaders, but for now, we just use shaders with the same name.

 If the shader job is called `foo.json`, glsl-reduce will look for shader files called `foo.frag`, `foo.vert` or `foo.comp`.
 At least one of these shaders is